nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

         value: "development"
 ```

-The environmental variable `ENVIRONMENT` will be applied to all of the Kubernetes
+The environment variable `ENVIRONMENT` will be applied to all of the Kubernetes
 Jobs.

 The specific Job Queues are enabled or disabled in the `workers` section.
 This